In This Article

 It seems every baker, cookie maker, and sweet tooth owner is on an unending quest to discover the best ever chocolate chip cookie.

-I’ve made hundreds of these Soft Chocolate Chip Pudding Cookies in my baking lifetime, as they are truly my go-to favorite.
-Those little bites have never failed me, so I almost always have a ball of that dough in my freezer in case I need quick treats for friends.
-I’ve also shared the birthday-worthy Skillet Chocolate Chip Cookie that claims unparalleled decadence.
+I’ve made hundreds of these Soft Chocolate Chip Pudding Cookies in my baking lifetime, as they are my easy go-to favorite, as they stay soft forever.
+I’ve also shared the this extra special Skillet Chocolate Chip Cookie that is perfection for birthdays and celebrations.

-That said, I’m far from done when it comes to testing and eating chocolate chip cookie recipes.
-Today, the spotlight is on these thick and chewy chocolate chip cookies – they’re everything a bakery style chocolate chip cookie should be.
+Today, the spotlight is on these thick and chewy chocolate chip cookies – they are everything a bakery style chocolate chip cookie should be.
+We’ve gifted them, shared, them, and even frozen them.
+Even chocolate chip cookie connoisseurs will ask you for this recipe.

 - Dry measuring cups meant for measuring dry ingredients such as flour are much more accurate than a liquid measuring cup.
 Glass Pyrex type measuring cups with extra space on top are meant for liquids.

-- Don’t skimp on the butter/sugar mixing; give it the full 2 minutes or more.
+- Don’t stop short with the butter/sugar mixing; give it the full 2 minutes or more.
 Set a timer if you’re tempted to speed through this.
 It takes time for enough air to get mixed into the butter/sugar until fluffy.
-It makes all the difference in cookie texture.
+It makes all the difference!

-- Regarding brown butter, be sure to pack it down tightly when measuring.
+- Regarding brown sugar, be sure to pack it down tightly when measuring.
 Feel free to pound it down with your fist.
 Also, be sure brown sugar is fresh and has not lost any of its original moisture.
-If it’s somewhat dried out, that will affect the outcome.

 - Don’t over-mix the dough, as it can become tougher as it gets overworked.
 Do chill the cookie dough, as it helps cookies retain shape and also helps with final tip below.